binhchay1/apkafe/wp-content/plugins/insert-headers-and-footers/readme.txt

 ... and basically any plugin that adds a functionality which can be added via custom code snippets.

 == Changelog ==

+= 2.2.4.1 =
+* Fix: Shortcode attributes variables were not being set correctly.

+= 2.2.4 =
+* Tweak: We adjusted the way our plugin adds a version-specific body class to avoid conflicts with other plugins.
+* Tweak: We improved the way custom PHP code is executed to avoid conflicts with variables in snippets.
+* Fix: When removing the last Conditional Logic group the rule selector was no longer working.

 = 2.2.3.1 =
 * Tweak: Updated the way we load translatable strings in some components for compatibility with WordPress 6.7.